-Hematite Properties, Meaning, Facts and Photos
+Hematite: Properties, Facts and Photos

-Contents 1.
+| Contents 1.
 What is Hematite?
 2. The Meaning of Hematite 3.
 Component of Red Ochre 4.
-Hematite Crystal Meaning 5.
-Article Pictures 6.
+Article Pictures 5.
 Shop Hematite |

 What is Hematite?

-Hematite (also spelt 'haematite' ) is a major source of iron and one of the main forms of iron oxide, with the other being magnetite.
+Hematite (also spelt 'haematite') is a major source of iron and one of the main forms of iron oxide, with the other being magnetite.

 Hematite, which often occurs with other iron minerals such as goethite and magnetite, is abundant worldwide.
 Vast amounts are found in a type of rock called a banded iron formation.

 Its colour ranges from black to silver grey, brown to reddish-brown and can also be red.
+Well-formed hematite crystals are rare.

 When used as a gemstone, it tends to be cut as a cabochon.
 Small faceted stones, although rare, can resemble black diamonds.

 Hematite has a blood-red to reddish-brown streak.
 Streak describes the colour of a mineral in powdered form.
-Only after being broken and exposed to air do the edges turn red and powdery.

 The Meaning of Hematite